-On February 14, around the year 270 A.D., Valentine, a holy priest in Rome in the days of Emperor Claudius II, is said to have been executed.
+On February 14, around the year A.D.
+270, Valentine, a holy priest in Rome in the days of Emperor Claudius II, is said to have been executed.

 Under the rule of Claudius the Cruel, Rome was involved in many unpopular and bloody campaigns.
 The emperor had to maintain a strong army, but was having a difficult time getting soldiers to join his military leagues.
 Claudius believed that Roman men were unwilling to join the army because of their strong attachment to their wives and families.